 Master of Laws (LLM) Program

-Emory’s LLM program offers graduates of U.S. and foreign law schools the opportunity to pursue the Master of Laws degree from one of the top nationally ranked law schools in the United States.
+Emory’s LLM program offers graduates of US and foreign law schools the opportunity to pursue the Master of Laws degree from one of the top nationally ranked law schools in the United States.

 Start in August or in January

 Emory enrolls new LLM students in August and in January.
-August start LLMs typically complete their degree the following May; January start LLMs typically complete their degree the following December.
+August-start LLMs typically complete their degree the following May; January-start LLMs typically complete their degree the following December.
 Apply by October 31 to start in January.

-Choose Your LLM Program Option
+LLM Program Options

 Customize your LLM curriculum to match your interests and prepare for your career goals, including taking a US bar exam.

-Excel in Customized Courses for Foreign-Trained LLM Students
+Customized Courses for Foreign-Trained LLM Students

 - Introduction to the US Legal System